Vladimir-Novick/Fast-Data-Compression/README.md

 # Fast-Data-Compression
 Fast Real-Time compression algorithm for micro-controller.
+It is a portable lossless data compression function written in ANSI C.